 Sticking with the Yoga Vieux Montréal?
 Then try these nearby dinner options.

-Barely 2 minutes away is Kyo, an upstanding Old Montreal izakaya serving what I think are the BEST shrimps in the city.
-Lovely sashimi too and an outstanding sake selection.
-If you're certain you hate sake, be prepared for a change of mind.
-That's what happened to me when I tasted a sweet, cloudy bottle of Sayuri Nigori... and sampled some ice cold bubbly varieties.
-And here you were thinking sake was flat, clear, harsh and only drunk warm ;-)
+Barely two minutes away is Kyo, an upstanding Old Montreal izakaya serving some of the best shrimps in the city.
+Count on choice sashimi too and an outstanding sake selection.
+If you're certain you hate sake, be prepared for a change of heart if you've never tried cloudy or premium varieties.
+Tell staff what flavors you... tend to prefer and they'll guide you to your sake.

 Or if you're prepared to walk an extra five-ish minutes, head down to Chinatown.
 The main street is lined with lanterns in celebration of the Chinese New Year.
 There are all sorts of best bets in that area so go with your gut.
-Go nuts eating Mai Xiang Yuan's thirtysome assortment of dumplings in a tiny hole in the wall, eat one of the best bowls of tonkinoise soup in Montreal at Pho Bang New York (mind you, I go there for the grilled beef, it's glorious), or go upscale with Orange Rouge.
-And if you want a nightcap, there's one and only one place in Chinatown I'd heartily recommend: Le Mal Nécessaire, Montreal's hottest (and only) tiki bar.
+Go nuts eating Mai Xiang Yuan's thirtysome assortment of dumplings in a tiny hole in the wall, eat one of the best bowls of tonkinoise soup in Montreal at Pho Bang New York, or go upscale with Orange Rouge.
+And if you want a nightcap, there's one and only one place in Chinatown I'd heartily recommend: Le Mal Nécessaire, one Montreal's only tiki bars.
 Because who doesn't want to drink out of a hollowed pineapple?

 Brunch and Butterflies

-So skip February 14 but consider highlighting the next weekend on your calendar, just in time for Montreal Botanical Garden's Butterflies Go Free's debut.
+So skip February 14 but consider highlighting anytime on or after February 22 on your calendar, just in time for Montreal Botanical Garden's Butterflies Go Free's debut.
 A chance to hang out with a couple thousand butterflies in climate-controlled greenhouses has a certain romantic charm, non?
 Source?
-Personal experience ;-) And save some money on what could be an expensive restaurant bill by heading to brunch either before or after your visit.
+Personal experience.
+And save some money on what could be an expensive restaurant bill by heading to brunch either before or after your visit.
 Here are some of Montreal's best brunch spots for inspiration.

 Or how surprising your Valentine about an at-home... wine and cheese two weeks after V-Day weekend?
 Here's what you're gonna do.
-Stuff yourself silly with free made-in-Quebec cheese samples at Fête des fromages d'Ici running February 23 through February 25, 2017.
-And once you've tried everything, buy your favorites samples on the spot for a discount.
-When I went, it was only $5 per cheese, a steal compared to what they cost in stores.Continue to 11 of 12 below.
+Stuff yourself silly with free made-in-Quebec cheese samples at Fête des fromages d'Ici running February 22 through February 24, 2018.
+And once you've tried everything, buy your favorites samples on the spot for a discount, as little as $5 per block of cheese.Continue to 13 of 13 below.